-Before we get into the nitty-gritty, something to make clear is that 4K and HDR are not competing standards in any way.
-You won’t have to worry about choosing one over the other, and ideally, you want both on the same TV.
+Before we get into the nitty-gritty, something to make clear is that 4K and HDR are not brand-exclusive technologies.
+You don’t have to choose a particular TV maker to get them, and ideally, any new set will have both.

 4K refers to a display resolution higher than the 720p or 1080p on some TVs.
 Specifically, the number comes from a horizontal pixel count that totals 3,840 ― it’s just that a “3.84K TV” doesn’t have the same ring.
 4K displays also measure 2,160 pixels tall, and if you’ve seen the term UHD, that’s essentially interchangeable with 4K.

 You may have noticed the terms 8-bit, 10-bit, and 12-bit while looking for a 4K HDR display.
 These are important to know in understanding your color options.

 For starters, 8-bit used to be commonplace, and means that a TV can produce 256 variations of red, green, and blue.
 A quick bit of math tells us that comes out to 16,777,216 total colors, which was the VGA standard for many years.
 With the advent of 4K HDR we can send more light through a TV, which translates to more colors.